Admissions Policies and Procedures

 - BA/MBA Program - B.A. in Business and a M.A.
 Business Administration

 - Legal Studies Programs

 Transfer Student Admission Requirements

 - Official final high school transcripts

 - Official transcripts from all colleges/universities/professional schools previously attended sent directly from the institution.

 - An essay is highly recommended.

 Transfer of college credit toward a degree for courses taken at a college or university other than Walsh must be approved by the Registrar or appropriate division chair.
 Walsh University accepts transfer credits from regionally accredited institutions with a grade of "C" or better.
-Pre-nursing students and science, psychology pre-OT and psychology pre-PT majors who wish to transfer science courses from 2-year community colleges or technical colleges, must earn a "B" or better grade.
+Pre-nursing students and biology, biochemistry, chemistry, clinical laboratory science, bioinformatics, psychology pre-OT and psychology pre-PT majors who wish to transfer science courses from 2-year community colleges or technical colleges, must earn a "B" or better grade.
 The grades earned are not included in the student’s cumulative grade point index.
 Only credit hours are accepted and recorded on the academic record for each transferred course as "TR."

 Students wishing to transfer into nursing must be in good academic standing in their prior nursing program.
 In addition, the student must meet the Gary and Linda Byers School of Nursing admission criteria.